top of page

 Our Verdict

-With magical ambiance at golden hour and into the night, plenty of good picture opportunities, and unique foods, the only real downside to the Lavender Festival is that it’s so far away from Los Angeles and only open for five hours a day.
-That being said, it’s a great double date day trip or family activity in the summertime.
-We’ll definitely be on the lookout for their Sourdough Festival next year!
+With magical ambiance at golden hour and into the night, plenty of good picture opportunities, and unique foods, the only real downside to the Lavender Festival is that it’s 90 minutes away from Los Angeles, so you either have a long drive at the end of the night or you have to find somewhere to stay nearby.
+The bathrooms need improvements and the food and drink prices could stand to be a little lower, but we're not surprised by that in the current economy.
+That being said, it’s a great double date day trip or family activity in the summertime, as long as you stay hydrated!

 Quick Reference Guide